mark-durbin-ucf/git-novice/_episodes/02-setup.md

 ~~~
 {: .language-bash}

-Please use your own name and email address instead of Johns's.
+Please use your own name and email address instead of John's.
 This user name and email will be associated with your Git activity,
 which means that any changes pushed to
 [GitHub](https://github.com/),
 [BitBucket](https://bitbucket.org/),